mooniak/stick-no-bills-font/README.md

 ## Credits

-Special thanks to STICK NO BILLS Gallery and Stick No Bills™ co-founder/directors, Meg and Philip James Baber for their interest in making this font open and free for all.
+Special thanks to STICK NO BILLS Gallery and Stick No Bills co-founder/directors, Meg and Philip James Baber for their interest in making this font open and free for all.
 See [CONTRIBUTORS.md](https://github.com/mooniak/stick-no-bills-font/blob/master/CONTRIBUTORS.md) for details on contributions.

 - Martyn Hodges
 - Kosala Senevirathne (@kosalaya) of mooniak